supercuriosity/Haifeng-academic-web/content/authors/admin/_index.md

 ## About Me

-I am a researcher in robotics at Shanghai Jiao Tong University.
-My work focuses on robot learning and control.
-I am currently involved in developing a swerve-drive robotic platform, exploring strategies for mobile robots, and studying algorithms for real-world robotic applications.
+Hi!
+I am an undergraduate researcher at Shanghai Jiao Tong University, working with Prof. Yonglu Li and supervised by Prof. Cewu Lu.
+I am also guided by Prof. Jianping He, Prof. Hong Li, and Dr. Junyi Zhang.
+My research interests lie in Embodied AI, robot learning, and Human-Robot Interaction.
+I am particularly interested in building intelligent systems that understand human behavior, learn from demonstrations, and collaborate adaptively in complex environments.